zalf-rpm/monica-documentation/Home.md

 This Wiki contains information about the software development of MONICA as well as its use.
 Additional information of the model (processes, installation of version 1.2) can be found on [http://monica.agrosystem-models.com/](http://monica.agrosystem-models.com/).

+## Getting help / helping

+### Mailing list

+A mailing list for discussions and help regarding MONICA can be found in the [MONICA Google group](https://groups.google.com/forum/#!forum/zalf-rpm-monica).
+Everybody can read the list, but only accepted members of the group can post messages.

+### GitHub issues

+If you find bugs in MONICA, has improvement ideas or requests for enhancements, please use the [GitHub issue tracker](https://github.com/zalf-lsa/monica/issues).

+### helping / Pull requests

+If you'd like to help developing MONICA, fix bugs or offer improvements, please use the [GitHub Pull request](https://github.com/zalf-lsa/monica/pulls) mechanism.

 ## History

 Some information about the different versions of MONICA can be found here [MONICA versions](wiki/Monica-versions).